 This article is distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use and redistribution provided that the original author and source are credited.

-I would like to report significant issues of concern regarding this paper (Savory et al., 2017).
+We would like to address a number of concerns regarding this paper (Savory et al., 2017)